Ethylene glycol: Organic building block

 Although dwarfed by its use as a precursor to polyesters, ethylene glycol is useful in more specialized areas of organic chemistry.

 It serves as a protecting group in organic synthesis for the manipulation of ketones and aldehydes.
 By reacting with the carbonyl to form an acetal product, it reduces the likelihood of nucleophilic attack at that carbonyl carbon.
 After the desired reaction is completed, the carbonyl can be regenerated using acid-catalyzed hydrolysis.
 In one example, isophorone was protected using ethylene glycol:

-The glycol-derived dioxalane of ethyl acetoacetate is a commercial fragrance fructone.
+The glycol-derived dioxolane of ethyl acetoacetate is a commercial fragrance fructone.